pheyvaer/solid-chess/README.md

 ## Install

-You can run the game locally via the following:
+You can run the game locally by doing the following:
+- Clone this repo.
 - `npm i`: install Node.js dependencies.
 - `npm run build`: bundle the JavaScript via Webpack.
 The result can be found in `dist/main.js`.
 - Serve the contents of the folder, e.g., via `http-server`.